 Honestly, a well-rounded diet is the best diet while breastfeeding.
-I encourage moms to include lots of fruits and vegetables, protein, and fiber – and not to eliminate any major source of nutrients, like carbs or fats.
+I encourage moms to include lots of fresh fruit and vegetables, protein, and fiber – and not to eliminate any major source of nutrients, like carbs or fats.
+It’s all important!

 Does your diet have to be perfect?
 Absolutely not.
 Breast milk is pretty resilient.
 If you want that Chick-fil-A Sandwich and diet coke – go for it.
 Enjoy a nice slice of cheesecake very now and then.
 Heck, if you are the drinking type, drinking alcohol in moderation is even okay.

 While research doesn’t support the idea that you can increase the fat or caloric content of your milk, it does show that you can affect the quality of fat.
 So making sure you include good quality fats in your diet is important (avocado toast, anyone?)